kelseyhightower/kubernetes-the-hard-way/docs/04-etcd.md

 Run the following commands on `controller0`, `controller1`, `controller2`:

-You connect to each controller wit `gcloud compute ssh` command.
+You connect to each controller with `gcloud compute ssh` command.

 ### TLS Certificates